beNative/7-zip-gui/FUNCTIONAL_MANUAL.md

-# Functional Manual: 7-Zip GUI v2.1
+# Functional Manual: 7-Zip GUI v2.2

 This guide explains how to use the 7-Zip GUI application for a wide range of archiving tasks.

 ## Main Interface

-The application is a comprehensive front-end for the 7-Zip command line tool with a modern, themeable interface.
+The application is a comprehensive front-end for the 7-Zip command line tool with a modern, themeable, full-window interface.

-1.  **Header**: Contains the application title.
+1.  **Header**: Contains the application title and version.
 2.  **Command Tabs**: The primary navigation.
 Select the 7-Zip command you want to perform (e.g., `Add`, `Extract`, `List`).
 There are also tabs for `Settings` and `Help`.
 3.  **Command Form**: A dynamic area that shows all the relevant options (switches) for the selected command.
+This area uses the full application width.
 4.  **Command Preview**: A read-only box that shows the exact command line that will be generated based on your selections.
 You can copy this for use in scripts.
-5.  **Resizable Log Panel**: A dockable panel at the bottom of the window that can be resized by dragging its top edge.
+5.  **Collapsible Log Panel**: A dockable panel at the bottom of the window that can be shown, hidden, and resized.
 It contains two tabs:
     - **Operation Log**: Displays real-time progress, messages, and errors from the 7-Zip process for the current operation.
-It also shows a clear status (Success, Warning, Error) based on the exit code.
     - **Application Log**: Shows detailed application-level logs for debugging.
+6.  **Status Bar**: A persistent bar at the bottom providing key information:
+    - **Status**: Shows if the app is `Idle`, `Running`, or finished with `Success` or an `Error`.
+    - **Executable Path**: Displays the currently configured path to your 7-Zip executable.
+    - **Toggle Logs**: A button to show or hide the entire log panel.

 ## Common Operations